PavelShaura/CW_7/README.md

 # TODOLIST PROJECT

-Powered by Django Rest framework, Postgres and Docker.
+Powered by Django Rest framework, Postgres, docker-compose and OAuth with social-auth.

 ## The functionality of the program: